 Lohri – Harvest Festival is considered as a resting period for farmers before the cutting and gathering of their crops.
 Farmers sow Rabi or winter crop (the main crop of Punjab) in October and harvest them in April.

-It is in January, when the fields are full and the crop is at full height, farmers thank god for their great harvest season and prized crops and celebrate Lohri by singing their traditional folk songs and dances.
+It is in January when the fields are full, and the crop is at full height, farmers thank god for their excellent harvest season and prized crops and celebrate Lohri by singing their traditional folk songs and dances.